noveogroup-amorgunov/nukeapp/README.md

 - [ ] Write article to my blog about main concepts
 - [ ] Add I18n
 - [ ] Write screenshot tests for stories
-- [ ] Write Integration tests for user's use cases
+- [ ] Write integration tests for user's use cases
 - [ ] Turn on stylelint on commit

 ## Running locally